-Students focus on the development, curriculum, instruction, and assessment of writing, speaking, listening, viewing, and thinking.
+ED 323Teaching the Communication Arts I2 CrStudents focus on the development, curriculum, instruction, and assessment of writing, speaking, listening, viewing, and thinking.
 Methods, materials, techniques, and strategies for teaching all of the communication arts are presented and discussed.
-Prerequisite: ED/ PSY 229, concurrent enrollment in ED 325, and admission to the Department of Education: Health, Physical, and Teacher.
+Prerequisite: ED/PSY 229, concurrent enrollment in ED 325, and acceptance or provisional acceptance into the teacher education program.
 Fall semester.